mojaloop/helm/mojaloop-iam/docs/permission-model.md

 pointers do not resolve is a rollout that stops, because a syncer guessing at a response shape would populate the picker with whatever it happened to find.

-Each id the source lists is recorded under every member type of its noun, which is the noun's own assertion: one real thing, one id, several spellings.
+Each id the source lists is recorded once, under the resource name itself — one real thing, one row, however many spellings its members give it.
 Sourced rows carry their own registry marker, `__source__` beside provisioning's `__registry__`, so reconciling them can never remove a row a service provisioned, and every reader of the registry accepts either.

-Only the ids ever enter the platform: they are what grants bind, so they are what the registry records.
+Only the ids ever enter the platform: they are what grants hold, so they are what the registry records.
 Everything else about a row is the owning service's data, and a consumer that renders rows — a picker showing names beside ids — reads them from that service through the gateway, under its own authorization.

-The vocabulary itself is served whole at `GET /resource-names`: every noun with its label, description, members and source, exactly as the deployment declared it, for any consumer to take the fields it needs.
-A noun's `label` and `description` are a string or a language-keyed map; the nouns are deployment-invented, so the deployment is the only place their translations can come from.
+The vocabulary itself is served whole at `GET /resource-names`: every resource name with its label, description, members and source, exactly as the deployment declared it, for any consumer to take the fields it needs.
+A resource name's `label` and `description` are a string or a language-keyed map; the names are deployment-invented, so the deployment is the only place their translations can come from.

 Provisioning calls it on an interval and writes the same registry rows a service would have provisioned, so the picker still reads one place and a